HeptaDecane/Hons.DSV/A05/README.md

 ### Problem Statement
-Use the dataset in assignment 4 (Abalone dataset).
+Use the dataset in assignment 4 (Abalone Dataset).
 - Load the data from data file.
 - Explore the shape of dataset.
 - Summarize the properties in the training dataset.
 Write findings from column description.